| CloserLook > John > John 14:1-31 |

 He

-healed the sick, raise the dead, and still the mighty elements.
+healed the sick, raised the dead, and stilled the mighty elements.

 They